 In addition to the short snout and pouty eyes, this rough-skinned fish also has a set of teeth that would make your orthodontist jealous.
 These teeth are shell-crushing vices because their natural food is shellfish.

 The dogface puffer fish is a saltwater species predominantly found in the Pacific and Indian oceans.

 Dogface Pufferfish Aquarium Care

-And even if you did, you’d have a major dentistry bill on your hands, since their teeth are made for cracking shells and will grow too large if they don’t encounter enough hard stuff to wear them down.
+And even if you did, you’d have a major dentistry bill on your hands, since this saltwater fish’s teeth are made for cracking shells and will grow too large if a dog faced puffer doesn’t encounter enough hard stuff to wear them down.

-These fish don’t require anything special, in terms of water quality.
+The dogface puffer fish doesn’t require anything special, in terms of water quality.
 The standard reef aquarium water parameters are sufficient.
 Temperature, pH, Nitrates, and Salinity are the most important parameters for these fishes.

 - pH – 8.1-8.4

 - Nitrates – as close to zero as possible

 - Salinity – 35 g/L